chocolate-icecream/pancakekit/README.md

 # -> As you change the values of the input, you will see a pop-up message.
 ```

-As a short-cut of the instantiation & cake.serve(), you can use MagicPancake.
+As a shortcut to the instantiation & cake.serve(), you can use MagicPancake.
 The additional feature of the MagicPancake is that you can access the value of a topping by its name.

 ```python
 from pancakekit import *